Causal Machine Learning: A Survey and Open Problems

-\paragraph{Task-Independent State Abstractions} Standard, non-causal MBRL dynamics models are \emph{dense} in the sense that they predict the next step value of each variable based on the action and all variables in the current state.
+Standard, non-causal MBRL dynamics models are \emph{dense} in the sense that they predict the next step value of each variable based on the action and all variables in the current state.
 As such, they are sensitive to spurious associations.

-For example, consider the example in \Cref{fig:cdl_example}, where a robot faces two doors it can open and additionally observes a wall clock.
+For example, consider the example in \Cref{fig:cdl_example}, where a robot faces two doors it can open and observes a wall clock.
 Subfigure (a) shows a dense model.
-When door B is at angles unseen during training or the clock is at unseen times, this dense model's prediction of door A can be inaccurate due to unnecessary dependence on the other variables.
+When door B is at angles unseen during training, or the clock is at unseen times, this dense model's prediction of door A can be inaccurate due to unnecessary dependence on the other variables.
 This issue has motivated state abstraction techniques \cite{chapman1991input,mccallum1996reinforcement}, which group many states into an abstract state by omitting some state variables, as illustrated in Subfigure (b).
 However, \cite{cdl} argue that the generalization issues persist, as dense models are still used for the remaining variables, leaving unnecessary dependencies in the abstract states.